jokamoto97/multi_intact_paper/metabolite_data_analysis/README.md

 ## Running analysis

-Before running the analysis, copy the data/ directory from the Metabolite data analysis Google drive folder at URL to this directory.
+Before running the analysis, copy the data/ directory from the Metabolite data analysis Google drive folder at https://tinyurl.com/ye2aysvf to this directory.

 Run ```make``` to start the analysis process.